Dear Meridian Lions,

 Born and raised in the Austin area, Charles Ryder attended the University of Texas at Austin, earning a Bachelor of Arts in both History and English, and Texas Teaching Certification in Secondary English and Social Studies.
 Mr. Ryder began his teaching career at Westview Middle School in Pflugerville ISD, teaching Texas History, US History, and designing an African History course, as well as serving as UIL Academic Campus Coordinator and Social Studies Department Chair.

-After four years at Westview, Charles Ryder moved to Dallas, taking a teaching position at the North Hills School (now North Hills Preparatory), a two-year old charter school with big aspirations for academic excellence.
+After four years at Westview, Charles Ryder moved to Dallas, taking a teaching position at the North Hills School (now Uplift North Hills Preparatory), a two-year old charter school with big aspirations for academic excellence.
 Over the past fourteen years at North Hills, Mr. Ryder has taught a variety of subjects, including middle school Texas History and Language Arts, and high school World Geography, Economics, AP United States History, AP European History, IB MYP World History, and IB DP History Higher Level.
 In addition he has served as the Chess Club and Model United Nations faculty advisor, and Social Studies Department Chair.
 In 2007 Charles Ryder became the coordinator of AP and IB Diploma Programs, and in 2012 he became the Dean of Instruction for the high school.
 Both as a teacher and through his various leadership roles, Mr. Ryder worked with the North Hills team to achieve authorization as an IB Continuum school (Diploma Program in 2003, Primary Years in 2007, and Middle Years in 2010) and to develop a school with a unique culture of diversity and excellence.
-In 2006 Newsweek magazine ranked North Hills #12 on its Americas Best High Schools list, and North Hills is one of a handful of schools in the nation that has maintained a top-twenty ranking on that list in each succeeding year.
+In 2006 Newsweek magazine ranked North Hills #12 on its America’s Best High Schools list, and North Hills is one of a handful of schools in the nation that has maintained a top-twenty ranking on that list in succeeding years.

 In addition to his experience as a teacher of MYP Humanities and IB DP History, and as an IB DP Coordinator, Charles Ryder has served the IB Organization as an IB Assistant Examiner for both the History Higher Level Paper 3 and for the History Extended Essay since 2008.
 He has also been trained to serve as an IB workshop leader, site visitor, and consultant.